Arkonym/algolia_record_expiration/README.md

-algolia_record_expiration
+__algolia_record_expiration__

 Simple Algolia index cleanup based on configurable expiration filters.
-Written for Firebase Functions, but simple enough to re-purpose.
+Runs native deleteBy on all indices available to the provided Application ID and API key.

+API key must have the following ACLs assigned:
+- listIndexes
+- deleteObject